richardartoul/folder-monitor/README.md

 3. Inside the project directory, execute `lein run <options>` to compile and run the program
 4. Inside the project directory, execute `lein uberjar` to create an executable jar file that can be distributed to others

-## Bugs

-### Large Numbers of Small Files

-One of the issues I found while stress testing the application is that it will fail if too many files are added to the folder at once.
-The limit (on my system) occurred when I tried to simultaneously add more than 500 files to the folder in quick succession, with each file being only a single line in length.
-I believe this issue is caused simply by blocking IO.
-Since the files are so small, they're added to the folder before the program can process each event and trigger a rename.
-Eventually an event is triggered and it encounters a blocked thread, causing a silent failure.

-I believe this problem could be solved in two different ways:

-1. The standard java IO API is blocking, however, as of Java 7 there is a non-blocking equivalent.
-Several Clojure wrappers exist for this functionality.

-2. Clojure has excellent support for concurrency.
-A "load balancer" of sorts could be setup where one thread listens for events and delegates the actual filesystem operations to a cluster of "worker threads".
-This would allow the program to support many more events without file IO serving as a bottleneck.
-In fact, there is a Clojure library [OJO](https://github.com/rplevy/ojo) that implements filesystem event parallelism automatically.

-I didn't implement either of these solutions because they both seemed like overkill for the problem at hand.
-In practical use, this bug doesn't seem to crop up as once the size of the files becomes a few kilobytes, it doesn't matter how many files are added to the Sookasa folder, the folder-monitor program is able to handle the load because the process of renaming a file becomes much quicker than copying a few kilobytes of data.
+Leiningen handles dependency management and packaging for you.

 ## Potential Improvements

-1. Add support for concurrency / parallelism or non-blocking IO
-2. Using a simple text file for logging purposes has the simple advantage of being easy to read and parse/filter using traditional UNIX utilities, however, if I was expecting heavy monitoring / debugging of this program I might consider converting the logging functionality to a simple SQLite database.
+### Discrepancies Between Filesystems

+Even though the Hawk library presents a seamless interface for monitoring filesystem events, regardless of the operating system, there are still some discrepancies that need to be managed.
+For example, in OSX and Linux copying a file into a folder triggers a single "create event".
+In Windows, on the otherhand, that same operation triggers a "create" event, and multiple "modify" events.

+This has obvious performance implications (in fact, the application is noticeably slower when running on windows as opposed to Unix operatings ystem), but also subtler ones as well.
+For example, I originally implemented a logger functionality that kept track of all the events, however, this became an issue when running on windows as the same event would get logged many times.

+I can think of two straightforward ways to address this problem:

+1. Write operating system specific implementations, or incorporate operating system-specific code into the application itself

+2. Implement a message queue where once an event is observed, its added to a set.
+Duplicate events in a set are not allowed, and events are only processed after a delay.
+This would be relatively straightforward to implement in Clojure as it has great support for concurrency.
+This would improve performance on all platforms by preventing the processing of duplicate events and allowing the message queue to be depleted by multiple threads.

+### Index Folder on Startup

-3. Perform a single check of every file in the monitored folder on program start so that files that are improperly named and are already present in the folder are renamed, not just files that are added/changed after the program has started running.
-This would be pretty trivial to add as a feature, 90% of the needed functionality is already written it would simply be a matter of getting a list of all files currently in the directory when the application starts, but I decided not to include it because I wasn't sure if it really fit with the purpose of this program.
+Perform a single check of every file in the monitored folder on program start so that files that are improperly named and are already present in the folder are renamed, not just files that are added/changed after the program has started running.
+This would be pretty trivial to add as a feature, 90% of the needed functionality is already written; it would simply be a matter of getting a list of all files currently in the directory when the application starts, but I decided not to include it because I wasn't sure if it really fit with the purpose of this program.
 That being said, I left some comments in the code on how that feature could be implemented if it became necessary.

+### Regular Expressions

-4. Improve the robustness of the regular expressions used to identify improperly named folders.
+Improve the robustness of the regular expressions used to identify improperly named folders.
 I would also recommend a lot more tests surrounding this particular feature.
 The regular expressions used throughout folder-monitor are the "bare minimum" to get it working and could be made much more robust.

+### Cleaning Up Event Listeners

-5. Even listeners are not automatically removed for folders that are deleted.
+Event listeners are not automatically removed for folders that are deleted.
 I didn't investigate the performance implications of this too thoroughly, but it would be something to keep in mind moving forward.